davuxcom/GTA-Pilot/README.md

 To control the movements of the airplane, there is a flight planner and auto-pilot modes for vertical and lateral movement.

-Control outputs are dictated by simple PID with the a deadzone removed and a maximum bound set.
+Control outputs are dictated by simple PID with the a dead-zone removed and a maximum bound set.

 ### A/P Modes:
 - HDG SEL: Heading Select, turn to and hold a heading